Afghanistan: District after district falls to the Taliban | DW | 17.06.2021

 "Taliban leaders know they can defeat the government in Kabul.
 Therefore, we have seen a surge in their attacks on Afghan districts," he added.

-Gulzar Sangarwal, head of the provincial council in Laghman province, said that Afghan security forces have been weakened as they no longer have NATO air support.
+Gulzar Sangarwal, head of the provincial council in Laghman province, said Afghan security forces had been weakened as they no longer have NATO air support.

 Despite claims by some Western officials that Afghan security forces are strong enough to deal with security challenges, the situation on the ground appears to be exactly the opposite.